luistapia6-11/workshop/docs/grc341/module-2.md

 # Objective
-In this module we will create [S3](https://aws.amazon.com/s3/) buckets to store build artifacts and logs.
+In this module we will create <a href="https://aws.amazon.com/s3/" target="_blank">S3</a> buckets to store build artifacts and logs.
 We will also create an encryption key that will be used to encrypt data at rest.
-Lastly, we will create an [IAM](https://aws.amazon.com/iam/) role that will give our [EC2](https://aws.amazon.com/ec2/) instance permissions for [Systems Manager](https://aws.amazon.com/systems-manager/).
+Lastly, we will create an <a href="https://aws.amazon.com/iam/" target="_blank">IAM</a> role that will give our <a href="https://aws.amazon.com/ec2/" target="_blank">EC2</a> instance permissions for <a href="https://aws.amazon.com/systems-manager/" target="_blank">AWS Systems Manager</a>.
 While this should work in any commercial region, it was tested specifically in US-East-1.

 ## Prerequisites